Scripts to start the Dataguard after system reboot in Windows

 c.
 Select the start a program.

 d.
-Select your script by browser button and put location of script also in START IN(OPTIONAL) field.
+Select your script by browser button and put the location of the script also in the START IN(OPTIONAL) field.

 e.
-Click on properties and press finish button.
+Click on properties and press the finish button.

 f.
 Change the setting to RUN WHETHER USER IS LOGGED ON OR NOT.